thor314/uncloak/meta/meta-Uncloak Contributor Guide.md

 To create a new note, `Ctrl-N` to choose a template, and `Alt-R` to refile it to the correct location.

+While writing, try to cite your sources.
+An easy way to do this is with footnotes.
+An inline footnote looks like this (without the grave quotes):`[^2]`.
+Drop them anywhere into the text, and append under references the text `[^2]: <a link to your source>`.
+You can do this automatically with `Alt-F`, which inserts a footnote for you, drops you to the end, and jumps back to where you were when you press `Alt-F` again.
+If footnotes become unsorted, use `Alt+Shift+F` to tidy the footnotes.

 I've written a longer guide on getting started with Obsidian for personal use elsewhere: [A template repo, with instructions for getting started with Obsidian](https://github.com/thor314/obsidian-setup).

 To be expanded.